takahe-linux/pkgs/docs/daemon-notes.md

 install default service files (to use some systemd vocabulary) with packages, but otherwise it's fairly good.
 There are a few 'missing' features, but it's better than the alternatives...

+Note: Epoch, as it turns out, has a few bugs.
+The 'custom' IPC system is flaky,
+      for instance...

 ## Cron ##